 Post Traumatic Stress Disorder (PTSD)

 PTSD is a mental health condition caused by a traumatic event, or physical injury.
-20-51 percent of the people are found to develop PTSD through orthopedic injuries (bones, joints, soft tissue).
+20-51 percent of people are found to develop PTSD through orthopaedic injuries (bones, joints, soft tissue).
 This means that PTSD can be caused by wrist and hand injuries as it depends on the event that occurred to cause the injury.

 Symptoms of PTSD consist of having nightmares or flashbacks of the event.
 This can then lead to a lack of sleep, which is also a symptom.

 There is no specific injury that causes PTSD.
-Therefore, even with a smaller injury on your hand or wrist, if the event which happened was traumatic such as an accident on the roads or falling from a height there is a chance you could develop PTSD.
+Therefore, even with a smaller injury on your hand or wrist, if the event which happened was traumatic such as an accident on the road or falling from a height there is a chance you could develop PTSD.

 Treatment